 Often the best approach to learning something new is to figure out what not to do first so you can avoid making critical mistakes.
-And if you’re really smart, you’ll figure out what not to do by learning from someone else’s mistakes instead of making those mistakes yourself.
+And if you're really smart, you'll figure out what not to do by learning from someone else's mistakes instead of making those mistakes yourself.
 When you're learning how to get booked and paid to speak, the same principle applies.

-I lead a Coaching and Mastermind Community called the Paid to Speak Conference is a speaker training conference I host each year, alongside the Killer Keynote Conference.
-Both conferences focus on the business of speaking—how to succeed and profit as a professional speaker whether you are a keynote speaker, a trainer, or a group facilitator.
-Part of our speaker training includes what not to do as a speaker…what not to do when you are on stage and what not to do in marketing your speaking business.
+I lead a Coaching and Mastermind Community called the Paid to Speak Accelerator.
+During our weekly session, we focus a lot on the business of speaking—how to book paid speaking engagements whether you are a keynote speaker, a trainer, or a group facilitator.
+Part of our speaker training includes what not to do as a speaker…what not to do when you are on stage and what not to do in marketing your speaking services.

 3 Mistakes Motivational Speakers Make

 The It's Not You, It's Me Mistake.
 Remember George Constanza's It's Not You, It's Me breakout routine on Seinfeld?
 Many speakers make the same sort of mistake.
 They focus on themselves instead of their prospective clients and audiences.
 Their websites focus on me.
 Their presentations focus on me.
 Their marketing focuses on me.
 It's me, me, me!
 Instead, everything should focus on YOU.
 The needs and wants of your meeting planners.
 The needs and wants of your audience members.
 It's about YOU, not me.